hepplerj/jasonheppler.org/content/_index.md

 ---

 <div class="lede">
-<p>I am a historian of the environment and capitalism in the twentieth century North American West and Great Plains.</p>

-<p>I am the senior developer-scholar at the <a href="https://rrchnm.org/">Roy Rosenzweig Center for History and New Media</a> and a member of the <a href="https://historyarthistory.gmu.edu">Department of History and Art History</a> at George Mason University.
-I am also a proud member of the <a href="https://envirodatagov.org">Environmental Data & Governance Initiative</a>'s <a href="https://envirodatagov.org/environmental-historians-action-collaborative/">Environmental History Action Collaborative</a>. <a href="/about">Read more</a>.</p>
+<p>Hi, I'm <a href="/about">Jason</a>.
+I am a historian of the environment and capitalism in the twentieth century North American West and Great Plains.
+I am the senior developer-scholar at the <a href="https://rrchnm.org/">Roy Rosenzweig Center for History and New Media</a> and a member of the <a href="https://historyarthistory.gmu.edu">Department of History and Art History</a> at George Mason University and a member of the <a href="http://envirohistact.org">Environmental History Action Collaborative</a>.</p>
 </div>

 <aside class="newsletter">